justinc1/keycloak-fetch-bot/docs/realm.md

 ```
 # top tabs
 Groups
-  - DONE, list of groups
+  - WIP, list of groups
 Default Groups
   - CHECK, are they used?
 ```